FITSEC/docker-images/cyber-ops/README.md

 # Cyber-Ops Docker Container Installation

+The reason for using Docker containers for FITSEC activities is to give members a somewhat disposable and secure environment to play CTFs.

+Most issues with the cyber-ops container that cause it to be inoperable or unusable can be resolved by removing the `cyber-ops` container and recreating it with one of the `docker run` commands below.

 ## Install Docker on your system:
 - Linux: `Dependent on your distribution.
 I would not recommend installing Docker-GUI.`
 - Mac: Use the official Docker installation guide [here](https://docs.docker.com/desktop/install/mac-install/).